Walnut Trees: Types, Bark and Leaves – Identification Guide (Pictures)

-Walnut trees are large deciduous trees with rounded canopy of green, lush foliage.
+Walnut trees are large deciduous trees with a rounded canopy of green, lush foliage.
 Most walnut trees have dark, ridged bark, pinnate feather-like leaves, and globular drupes that contain a nut.
 Walnut trees grow to between 33 and 131 ft.
-(10 – 40 m) tall with a massive spread up to 50 ft.
+(10 – 40 m) tall, with a massive spread up to 50 ft.
 (15 m).
-Walnut trees are in the plant genus Juglans and they are famous for their delicious nuts and beautiful wood.
+Walnut trees are in the plant genus Juglans, and they are famous for their delicious nuts and beautiful wood.

 Walnut Tree Facts

-There are 21 species of walnut trees in the walnut family Juglandaceae.
-The most common walnut tree varieties are black walnut, and English walnut trees.
-Other walnut tree varieties are butternut, California black walnut, Andean walnut, Japanese walnut, and little walnut.
+There are 21 species of walnut trees in the Juglandaceae family.
+The two most common varieties of walnut trees are the black walnut and the English walnut.
+In addition to these, there are other walnut tree varieties such as butternut, California black walnut, Andean walnut, Japanese walnut, and little walnut.

 Varieties of walnut trees are native to Europe, North America, Asia, and China.